LillyJinstrand/Twizy-Security/README.md

 # Twizy Security
 ## A SPARK based security system for a Apollo Auto based autonomous vehicle
+This project is the result of a bachelor's thesis project at Chalmers University of Technology.
 ## Prerequisites
 * GNU make
 * GCC